Eternal Summer (2006 film): Plot

 Following a party, Shane is hit by a car while riding his motorbike.
 Jonathan comes in to bring him back home.
-There Shane suddenly initiates and they have sex.
+There Shane suddenly initiates and they have sex to which Jonathan reluctantly gives in to him.
 Early next morning while Shane is still asleep, Jonathan calls Carrie to always look after Shane and then leaves.

 Shortly after, Shane takes Jonathan and Carrie to the beach.
 Jonathan tells Shane they should stop seeing each other.
 Furious, Shane tackles Jonathan to the ground and asks if he really means it.
 Carrie leaves the two boys alone and watches from the car.
 Shane repeats again that best friends can tell each other anything.
-Jonathan says that Shane may no longer want to be friends anymore but finally confesses his romantic feelings for him.
-Shane tells Jonathan about his loneliness since childhood, how he always knew the teacher forced Jonathan to be his friend, and that he still truly sees Jonathan as his best friend..
+Jonathan says that he and Shane may no longer want to be friends anymore but finally confesses his romantic feelings for him and walks away.
+Shane then shouts that he has a secret as well and reveals that he has been diagnosed with Attention deficit hyperactivity disorder which led to loneliness in childhood and how he always knew the teacher forced Jonathan to be his friend.
+Jonathan's feelings are seemingly left unrequited in the end as Shane answers to his confession that he sees him as his best friend.